ziyewang/MetaBinner/README.md

 Please feel free to send bug reports or questions to Ziye Wang: zwang17@fudan.edu.cn and Prof. Shanfeng Zhu: zhusf@fudan.edu.cn

-## <a name="cami"></a>About CAMI II Challenge
-We are glad that overall Metabinner achieve top performance on the CAMI II Challenge.
-Please refer to Meyer, F., et al[1] for the results of CAMI II Challenge.

 ## <a name="References"></a>References
 [1] Meyer, F., Fritz, A., Deng, ZL. et al. Critical Assessment of Metagenome Interpretation: the second round of challenges.
 Nat Methods (2022). https://doi.org/10.1038/s41592-022-01431-4